fredhutchio/git_github_intro/class3.md

-This instructs git to create `.git/` in your working directory, which is the location for records of previous file versions:
+This instructs git to create `.git/` in your working directory, which is the location for records of previous file versions.

-		git init

 We can view this file by listing everything in the directory, including hidden files: